digao-dalpiaz/DzHTMLText/README.md

 `StyleLinkHover: TDHStyleLinkProp` = Properties to format a link when is selected by mouse.

 `Text: String` = The text you want to show at label control.
 You can use `<BR>` tag to break lines.
 The Windows default Line Break (#13#10) breaks lines either.

+> The component automatically converts #13#10 sequence into a line break.
+Because of this behavior, all typed line breaks will appear as a real line break.
+If you don't want the line break in a specific sequence, you can use the `<NBR>` tag after #13#10 characters.
+This will tell the component to not consider the sequence as a line break (Please check this tag at Example project).

 `TextHeight: Integer` = Returns the total text height.
 This property is read-only.